salilab/imp/modules/benchmark/README.md

-The benchmarks modules provides support for developing and analyzing benchmarks of \imp code.
-In addition, it include a number of actual benchmarks of functionality from various modules (these may be moved to their respective modules later).
+The benchmarks modules provides support for developing and analyzing benchmarks of IMP code.
+All benchmarks are automatically linked against it.

 _Author(s)_: Daniel Russel